Psalm 104 – LORD of All Creation

 b.
 What You give them they gather in: God feeds the animals, but does not from heaven pour food into their mouths.
 He provides, but they must gather in.

 ii.
 “The verb rendered ‘gather’ means to pick up or collect from the ground.
-It is used in the history of the manna (Ex.
-16:1 , 5 , 16 ), to which there is obvious allusion.
+It is used in the history of the manna (Exodus 16:1, 5, 16), to which there is obvious allusion.
 The act of gathering from the ground seems to presuppose a previous throwing down from heaven.”
 (Alexander, cited in Spurgeon)

 iii.
 This is a wonderful way for God’s people to think of His provision.
-God provides, but I must gather in.
-His provision is all around me, and I simply need the wisdom and work to gather it in.
+God provides, but we must gather in.
+His provision is all around us, and we simply need the wisdom and effort to gather it in.

 iv.
 This principle also has application to evangelism: “God will give us souls if we pray for them, but we must seek after them.
 When the Lord calls a man to speak in his name, he intends to give him some success, but he must be on the watch to gather it.”
 (Spurgeon)